lukasmartinelli/nigit/README.md

 <img align="right" alt="nigit cat logo" src="logo.png" />

+**Nigit is still in a very early hacking stage, it is not yet production ready.**

 Expose any program with a simple call to `nigit <script>` to the web.
 The small web server wraps around the program and exposes them as HTTP API.
 This comes in handy everywhere where you want to expose a legacy